alexey-kleymenov/reverse_engineering_tools/ida_scripts/README.md

 This script propagates addresses' names to their pointers within the selected area, useful when dealing with dynamically resolved import tables and decrypted strings

 Tested on IDA Freeware 7.0 and 8.0

+## map_syscalls/syscall_by_ids-arm32.idc
+This script maps syscalls in 32-bit ARM binaries to their human-readable names.
+The mapping table should be provided in a separate file, see the script for more information.

+Tested on IDA Freeware 8.0